 Actions taken included the work of MHA as a participant of the Rental Assistance Demonstration program, to preserve public and HUD-assisted housing units through conversion.
 During the reporting period, MHA oversaw redevelopment of Merritt Homes, an 86- housing unit complex built in the 1960s and located on North Tennessee Street to a garden-style apartment home complex of more than 100 units.
-The property held its community open house to more than 100 attendees and moved residents to the new facility in January 2020, which includes a community room, computer labs, mailroom, fitness area and other amenities.
+The property includes a community room, computer labs, mailroom, fitness area and other amenities and has added value and served as the start of neighborhood renovation within the community near other older or historic properties and businesses.

-In the past four years, the McKinney Housing Authority has led in the most significant expansion of preservation and new affordable housing in McKinney including the redevelopment of Newsome Homes, a three-story housing garden style apartment homes for senior citizens.
-The construction of two multi-family apartment home builds, MHA developed two properties in West McKinney, Millennium and Post Oak Apartments, both mixed-income properties include a larger number of market-rate apartment homes for rent.
-Features include greater energy efficiency, 9ft ceilings in all bedrooms, Wi-Fi connections, outdoor living and parking and other amenities.
+In the past four years, the McKinney Housing Authority led significant expansion of preservation and new affordable housing in McKinney.
+The most recent project included Merritt Homes, including the redevelopment of Newsome Homes, a three-story housing garden style apartment homes for senior citizens; construction of two West McKinney multi-family apartment home builds, Millennium and Post Oak Apartments, both mixed-income properties with market-rate apartment homes, greater energy efficiency, outdoor living features and other amenities.